Information for Applied Music Teachers

 An account has already been created for you on the Portal.
 If you don’t yet have a College Network password, please stop by the Information Services Help Desk (firstname.lastname@example.org, 337-5800) to pick up your network (and e-mail) password.

-You must contact your students to arrange a lesson time appropriate for both your schedules.
+At the beginning of each quarter (or shortly before), you must contact your students to arrange a lesson time appropriate for both your schedules.

 Student contact information is available to you at: